golanlevin/ExperimentalCapture/docs/multispectral.md

 * [Radio-Wave Imaging](#radio-wave-imaging)
 * [Neutron Imaging](#neutron-imaging)

-In addition, two other imaging techniques, while not properly multi-spectral, deal with unusual properties of light and its transmissive medium:
+In addition, two other imaging techniques discussed here, while not "multi-spectral", deal with unusual properties of light and its transmissive medium:

 * [Polarimetry](#polarimetry)
 * [Schlieren Imaging and Shadowgraphy](#schlieren-imaging-and-shadowgraphy)

 Finally, it's not even necessary to image with electromagnetic radiation; let's not forget about sound.

 * [Sonar and Ultrasound](#sonar-and-ultrasound)
 * [Sonic Imaging](#sonic-imaging)

 ---

 ## Overview

 #### What does the world look like when observed with non-visible light frequencies?

-Because the human eye cannot see X-rays, long-wave infrared, ultraviolet light, and so forth, an imaging technology is required to translate energy patterns in these spectra into patterns we can see.
+Because the human eye cannot see things like X-rays, IR, UV, etc., we need to use some sort of imaging technology to translate energy patterns in these spectra into patterns that our eyes can see.
 The "right" way to visualize such energy patterns is *always arbitrary* — or, at least, an artifact of the sensing and display technology.

+*Here is a face, simultaneously imaged in the (a) visible spectrum, 0.4–0.7 µm, (b) SWIR or short-wave infrared, 1.0–3.0µm, (c) MWIR or mid-wave infrared, 3.0–5.0µm, and (d) LWIR or long-wave infrared, 8.0-14.0µm.
+As we image using increasingly long wavelengths, we shift from seeing the **reflective** (color) properties of the subject, to the **emissive** (heat) properties of the subject.*

 ![Multi-spectral face](images/face-spectra.jpg)<br />
-*A face simultaneously imaged in the (a) visible spectrum, 0.4–0.7 µm, (b) short-wave infrared, 1.0–3.0µm, (c) mid-wave infrared, 3.0–5.0µm, and (d) long-wave infrared, 8.0-14.0µm.*

 * [An excellent paper on multispectral face recognition](http://www.intechopen.com/books/reviews-refinements-and-new-ideas-in-face-recognition/thermal-infrared-face-recognition-a-biometric-identification-technique-for-robust-security-system)
 * [Differences between UV, Vis, NIR (Wikipedia)](https://en.wikipedia.org/wiki/Full-spectrum_photography#/media/File:UV_Vis_IR_Portrait.jpg)
 * More [faces viewed in multiple spectra](https://www.flickr.com/photos/rshephorse/4279928945)

+*Here are some faces viewed in UV, visible light, and IR.
+What sorts of features appear differently in different forms of light?*

 ![Hyperspectral face by RShephorse](images/multispectral/hyperspectral-face-rshephorse.jpg)